-How Much Does Summer Camp Cost?
+How Much Does Summer Camp Cost in 2026?
 A Detailed Breakdown of Summer Camp Costs

 Summer camp costs $50 to $500 per week for day camps, $1,000 to $2,000 per week for United States sleepaway camps (source: TrustedCare) and $2,000 to $5,000 per week for adventures abroad.